Bread Pudding

 I’ve made chocolate bread pudding, fruity bread puddings, and have experimented with various breads and flavorings in the custard.

-But this is my favorite version of all.
+But this is my favorite version of all for this classic dessert.

-It’s pretty classic, and is flavored with a subtle spiced rum and raisin combination.
+It’s a pretty classic rendition, and is flavored with a subtle spiced rum and raisin combination.
+It has simple ingredients but delivers fantastic results.

 Prep the Bread: